zedtux/fortress/README.md

 end
 ```

 `fortress_allow` is the only method you need to know.

-Giving the `:all`
-argument as parameter revert the behavior to the default one: All is open for
-this controller.
+Here the `:all` argument will allow accessing all existing and future actions of the controller, which is the default Rails behavior.
 It's simple and easy to use in public controllers (no data with limited access)
 but I highly recommend you to use it as less as possible.

-### Allow a specific action
+### Allow access to a specific action

-Now you want to allow access to an action of another controller.

-In the case you don't have specific need you can write the following:
+In this example, we allow anyone (no checks on the user) to access the `index` action.

 ```ruby
 class PostsController < ApplicationController